 - Spend a day at the Jayakwadi Bird Sanctuary.
 A natural reserve of 30 river islands, with tropical trees, and exotic, migratory birds, this is a rich biodiversity zone and great for bird-watching in winter.

 - Shop at the Gul Mandi Market.
 The bustling bazaar is known for traditional, vintage items, collectibles, clothing, and local souvenir and handcrafted fares.

 Hire a car rental in Aurangabad to travel around the place with ease and experience all these interesting adventures.

 Places to Visit in Aurangabad

 With ancient monuments, museums, temples, and mosques, as well as natural wonders, Aurangabad sightseeing is as exciting as it can get.
-Some of the best places to see in Aurangabad are –
+Some of the best places to see are –

 - Bibi Ka Maqbara Aurangabad – a marble mausoleum built by Aurangzeb; it is like a mini–Taj Mahal in Aurangabad.
 It is also called the Taj of the Deccan and is a prominent monument with minarets, intricate stone carvings and ornate arches.